 He was also a football fan and enjoyed “crazy music,” she said.

-“He would play his music and I’d yell out at him to turn that crap off,” she laughed.
-“He was the DJ for all the family parties.”
+“When he was playing his music, I’d yell out at him to turn that crap off,” she laughed.
+“He was the disc jockey for all the family parties.”

 Officer Kates, a San Francisco 49ers fan, played for the law enforcement football team last year.